apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/secret_input.md

 ---

 The secret input feature lets you mark specific input fields of an Actor as sensitive.
 When you save the Actor's input configuration, the values of these marked fields get encrypted.
-The encrypted input data can only be decrypted and accessed within the Actor.
+The encrypted input data can only be decrypted within the Actor.
 This provides an extra layer of security for sensitive information like API keys, passwords, or other confidential data.

 ## How to set a secret input field